headless-start/Image_Classifier_FashionMNIST/README.md

 3. Grid of 25 Training Images:
 A 5x5 grid of the first 25 training images is displayed, with each image labeled according to its class (T-shirt, trouser, dress, etc.).

+# System Requirememnts
+1. Ensure version of Tensorflow compatible with cuDNN library.